leslem/web_home/content/_index.md

-I'm a data scientist and engineer with particular skills in data cleaning, visualization, system design, and writing production quality code.
-I'm currently a data science fellow at Insight.
+I'm a data scientist and engineer with particular skills in data cleaning, visualization, data pipeline design, and writing production quality code.
+I'm currently a fellow at the competitive Insight Data Science program.

 I earned my PhD in computational genetics at the University of Washington, where I worked with TB-scale DNA sequence data on compute clusters to investigate the ways that natural selection and population size changes have affected human genetic diversity.